27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: A warm landing zone that adds texture and function.

-A neutral shower caddy refresh is a cozy bathroom decor idea for apartments that reduces visual clutter.
+A neutral shower caddy refresh reduces visual clutter in a small rental bathroom.
 Swap bright bottles for matching neutral containers.
 Choose a caddy in brushed metal or matte white.
-The consistency makes the shower feel calmer.
-It is an easy reset that looks intentional.
+The consistency makes the shower feel calmer and is an easy reset that looks intentional.

 Keep bottles in similar shapes so the lineup feels ordered.
 A neutral palette makes the shower feel more spa-like.
 If storage is tight, choose a hanging caddy to free floor space.
-The organized look lowers visual noise.
-It makes the shower feel cleaner and calmer.
+The organized look lowers visual noise and makes the shower feel cleaner.

 Tips